 I think of the need to be able to take the time to experience a different kind of rhythm, to enjoy the slow pace of our own actions in order to get in touch with whom we are, honestly.
 Why do we give ourselves less and less time?
 Why do we feel guilty when we allow ourselves the pleasure of doing nothing, really nothing!

-This reminds me of the elderly who sit on the benches of town centers, like those featured in classic italian films.
+This reminds me of the elderly who sit on the benches of town centers, like those featured in classic Italian films.
 They just sit there and look around.
 They watch the cars passing by, the flying pigeons and the mums taking their children to schools.
 At that stage in their life, they can spend their time in that way, doing nothing in particular, and they might well deserve it if they had worked hard all their life.
-They can now reclaim their own time and ridiscovering the art of living slowly.
+They can now reclaim their own time and rediscovering the art of living slowly.

 Every stage and circumstance in life has its own rhythm, and I think this is also true for every form of art.